MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 1. Paste the folder onto the Desktop, and then rename the folder "batch-shipyard."

 1. Open a Command Prompt window and use a ```cd``` command to change directories to the "batch-shipyard" folder on the Desktop.
 Then execute the following command to run PiPy and install the dependencies for Batch Shipyard.
-When you're finished, leave the Command Prompt window open so you can return to it in the next exercise.
+When you're finished, leave the Command Prompt window open so you can return to it later.

 	````
 	pip3 install --upgrade -r requirements.txt